/v/ vocabulary-test.com

 Guided learning hours (from zero)~500–600 hours

-What Can You Do at B2?
+What You Can Do at B2

 The Academic Word List — Core B2 Vocabulary